Award-winning duo Yang and Olivia have been the featured recitalists for many

 concert associations, performing in 30 some cities across the United States.

 Global Music Award Silver Medalist Yang and Olivia is a dynamic violin-piano duo who create an unforgettable storytelling event in their program, featuring contemporary and classical works from different parts of the world.
 They have been the featured recitalists for many concert associations, performing across the United States, and appearing internationally highlighted by performances at major festivals and venues, such as Ravinia Festival, Kennedy Center, SESC Music Festival in Brazil, Algarve Music Festival in Portugal and throughout their homeland China, among others.
 Violinist Yang Liu is the prize winner of the 12th International Tchaikovsky Competition in Moscow, the 2022 Medici International Competition, the 2021 International Artists Award Competition, and China’s 5th National Competition.
-Olivia is a frequent presenter of MTNA, CMS and other music festivals and conferences, promoting music of Chinese and Taiwanese heritage.
+Olivia is a frequent presenter of MTNA, CMS, NCKP, GP3 conferences and other music festivals, promoting music of Chinese and Taiwanese heritage.
 The duo founded the Yang and Olivia Foundation, advocating diversity, equity, and inclusion through music of different cultures.
 Recently, they dedicate their performances to contemporary works by Taiwanese women composers, Brazilian composers and young composers from the US.
 They have many outreaches to schools, senior homes and libraries.
 Topics include “Red Music”, “5000-Mile Journey”, and “Lost in Diversity”, all focus on compositions of diverse influences.
 In the past, the duo participated in several innovative multi-media, multi-art-form performances involving improvisations with the famed Chinese artists the Zhou Brothers painting live, while major Chinese poet Bei-Dao recited his poetry.
 The foundation’s achievements are recognized by grants from National Endowment for the Arts, MidAtlantic Arts and Illinois Arts Council Agency.
 Ultimately, with their performances, they want to also communicate their message of faith, love, and joy.